budougumi0617/RubyTraining/README.md

 # RubyTraining
-Study Ruby by the Koans, and Rails Tutorial.
+Study Ruby by the Koans, Rails Tutorial, and some books.

 # LICENCE